SIF Glossary and InstructionsGlossary and instructions for reporting CBEDS School Information Form (SIF) data.

 - Schools with a multitrack calendar should report the first day of school for the earliest track, and the last day of school for the latest track.

 Start and End Dates

-Report the school’s start date (first day of school) and end date (last day of school) for the 2022–23 school year.
-The 2022–23 begins July 1, 2022 and goes through June 30, 2022,so start and end date ranges should fall between these dates.
+Report the school’s start date (first day of school) and end date (last day of school) for the 2023–24 school year.

 Glossary and instructions for reporting school Estimated Number of Teacher Hires data.